-507. WA Field Round The WA Field Rounds are shot to WA Rules.
-The following variations may be applied to incorporate Archery GB bowstyles and age categories: (a)
+507. The WA Field and 3D Rounds are shot to WA Rules.
+The following variations may be applied to incorporate Archery GB bowstyles and age categories.
+White pegs may be added to 3D rounds, White and/or Yellow may be added to Field rounds.

+(a)